manopavan98/XorPolyReg/README.md

 5. xor_nn.py has the python script of xor logic implementation using neural networks

 6. mnist_pytorch has the python script of mnist digits classification using pytorch(neural networks)

+7. mnistnum1 has the python script of mnist digit classification using only numpy(neural networks)